Telecommunications Cyber Security and Resilience Bill Compliance Guide

 Complete guide to Cyber Security and Resilience Bill compliance for telecommunications providers and ISPs.
-Understand regulatory obligations under Bill 329.
+Understand regulatory obligations under HL Bill 32.

 Sector Overview

 Telecommunications networks are the foundation of national connectivity - powering everything from emergency calls and broadband to cloud services and digital business.
 As enablers of nearly every other regulated sector, telecoms and ISPs are critical to the UK's digital resilience.
-Under the Cyber Security and Resilience Bill (Bill 329), telecommunications providers may be regulated in multiple ways depending on their activities.
+Under the Cyber Security and Resilience Bill (HL Bill 32), telecommunications providers may be regulated in multiple ways depending on their activities.

 Core Telecom Services Exclusion